4W4I5/Semester-5-Notes/OS/OS 29 August, 2023.md

 			- Setting up DMA requires careful configuration and coordination to ensure data integrity and prevent conflicts.

 ## Symmetric Multiprocessor (SMP)
-`Add later`
+- A system with 2+ processors
+	- Share the same memory, system bus and I/O
+- Increased throughput, more reliable as failure of one processor will not ruin others
+- Coordinating processors is complex, large memory pool is required as all processors share the same memory
 ## MultiCore Computer (MCC)
 - Definition
 	- Also known as chip multiprocessor
-	- Combines multiple cores on a single piece of silicion(die)
+	- Combines multiple cores on a single piece of silicon(die)
-	- L3 Cache seems shared `Confirm this`
+	- L3 Cache seems shared between cores
 - Advantages
+	- Higher Clock speeds, Greater efficiency and less traffic.
+In comparison to a unicore, multicore can tolerate more faults

 ## Chapter 2: Operating System